Logic Rules (Attendee Form)

 Click Add New to add a new logic rule.

-Whichever you click, the Logic Rule Details page is displayed, with the Conditions and Actions sections in which you set up the logic rule, as described under List Rule Details below.
+Whichever option is clicked, the Logic Rule Details page is displayed, with the Conditions and Actions sections in which the logic rule is described under List Rule Details below.

 Logic Rule Details (Attendee Form)